benyap/dotfiles/README.md

 - Import [Profiles.json](assets/iterm/Profiles.json), which contains the OneDark color scheme and some nice editor-style keymappings
-- Import [Panels.itermkeymap](assets/iterm/Panels.itermkeymap) contains additional keymappings that give nice shortcuts for managing and navigating panes
+- Import [Panels.itermkeymap](assets/iterm/Panels.itermkeymap), which contains additional
+  keymappings that give nice shortcuts for managing and navigating panes

 ### Post install